-When moving to another canton, it is necessary to request a new licence from the automobile service of the new canton within 14 days of relocation.
-Licence plates must be registered at the road traffic office.
+When moving to another canton, it is necessary to request a new license from the automobile service of the new canton within 14 days of relocation.
+License plates must be registered at the road traffic office.
 You can find the address for your cantonal road traffic office here at the ASA (Association of Automobile Services) website.

-If you are driving a car not registered in your name, you should have a letter from the registered owner authorising you to do so.
+If you are driving a car not registered in your name, you should have a letter from the registered owner authorizing you to do so.

 Motor inspection tests

-Cars need to be inspected regularly by having the Motorfahrzeugkontrollen/contrôle technique (or expertise) vehicle inspection test.
+Cars require regular inspections by having the Motorfahrzeugkontrollen/contrôle technique (or expertise) vehicle inspection test.
 How often depends on the age of the car.
-New cars need to be tested after four years on the road, then after a further three years and then every two years.
+New cars must undergo a test after four years on the road, then after a further three years and then every two years.

 Every two years cars with catalytic converters or diesel engines also have to have an anti-pollution test; other cars have annual tests.

 Swiss road and car taxes